 Teaching and learning also draws on the diverse professional backgrounds, experience and knowledge of academics and visiting lecturers from industry.

 We have excellent facilities to support your learning and use the latest industry standard tools, such as Avid, Maya, After Effects, DaVinci Resolve and ProTools.
 Teaching is based at the Headington Campus and at the purpose-built building on the Wheatley Campus.
 Facilities include sound and video recording studios, post-production studios, motion capture studio and a fully operational TV newsroom.
-Students have access to these facilities 24/7.
-In addition, students can borrow equipment such as cameras, lights, microphones, tripods, etc. to work on their projects.
+Students have access to most of these facilities 24/7.
+We operate an online booking service supplying students with a comprehensive selection of cameras, audio and lighting equipment plus other technical resources, open Monday to Friday.
 They can also book studios for private or group work.

 Sample work Samples of student work: http://www.youtube.com/watch?v=MbHYzS_QCxE&feature=youtu.be